 The NDIS is managed by the National Disability Insurance Agency (NDIA).
 The NDIA has Planning and Support Coordinators who you will meet with to assist you to develop a plan for a person with Autism and access the funding.

-WA NDIS is managed by the Disability Services Commission (DSC).
-DSC have Local Coordinators who will meet with you to assist you to develop a plan for a person with Autism and access the funding.
+WA NDIS is managed by the Department of Communities – Disability Services (previously Disability Services Commission).
+The Department of Communities have Local Coordinators who will meet with you to assist you to develop a plan for a person with Autism and access the funding.

 Firstly, you need to be living in one of the areas listed above to be eligible for NDIS.

 If you do live in one of the areas listed above, and already receiving disability services, you will be slowly phased into the scheme.
 You will be invited to the scheme based on the suburb you live in.
-If you currently access services from the Autism Association and are linked with the Disability Services Commission, the NDIA will have your details already and will contact you when its your time to transition over.
+If you currently access services from the Autism Association and are linked with the Department of Communities – Disability Services (previously Disability Services Commission), the NDIA will have your details already and will contact you when its your time to transition over.